What Does Sheltering In Place Mean? Rules and Guidelines For Shelter In Place

 Sheltering with Pets

 Set up a place for your pets to poop and pee while inside the shelter.
 You will require a lot of plastic bags, papers, containers, and cleaning supplies to manage pet waste.
-As such, try not to permit pets to go outside the shelter until the danger or "threat" has passed.
+As such, try not to permit pets outside the shelter until the danger or "threat" has passed.

 Sealing a Room